 - creating innovative career development resources and programmes for those in formal education, teachers, careers practitioners, graduates in employment and experienced managers

 - devising and conducting relevant research, and effectively disseminating findings

-CRAC is the UK's leading expert in the field of career development for postgraduate researchers and manages the Vitae programme on behalf of the UK Research Councils.
+CRAC is the UK's leading expert in the field of career development for postgraduate researchers and manages Vitae.

-To find out more about our recent and current work, please visit our website.
+To find out more about our recent and current work, please visit our websites.

 Vitae and Naturejobs have launched ‘What do research staff do next?’ – a survey which tries to find out what academic staff (postdocs, assistant professors etc) do when they leave university positions.

 To mark significant developments over the past 50 years, CRAC, in partnership with NICEC (the National Institute for Career Education and Counselling, which was for many years a research and development organisation supported by CRAC), will be running events over two days in Cambridge next month.

 Vitae, a national non-profit organisation, is running a survey in collaboration with Sheffield University to gather employers’ perceptions of PhD researchers, whether or not they target them in recruitment practices.